Sparse Beats Dense: Rethinking Supervision in Radar-Camera Depth Completion: Introduction

 \section{Introduction}

-Understanding the three-dimensional (3D) structure of our surrounding scenes can support a variety of spatial tasks, such as perception \cite{chen2023futr3d,huang2023tri}, planning \cite{kim2021eagermot,qureshi2019motion}, \emph{et al.} To achieve this, agents typically need to be equipped with multiple sensors, such as cameras, radars to obtain dense depth information.
-In this paper, we focus on the Radar-Camera depth completion task \cite{singh2023depth,long2021radar}, aiming to obtain a dense and accurate depth map by leveraging image and extremely sparse Radar point clouds (50 to 80 points per frame).
+Understanding the three-dimensional (3D) structure of our surrounding scenes can support a variety of spatial tasks, such as perception \cite{chen2023futr3d,huang2023tri}, planning \cite{kim2021eagermot,qureshi2019motion}, \emph{et al.} To achieve this, agents typically need to be equipped with multiple sensors, such as cameras, and radars to obtain dense depth information.
+In this paper, we focus on the radar-camera depth completion task \cite{singh2023depth,long2021radar}, which aims to obtain a dense and accurate depth map by leveraging a single image and an extremely sparse radar point cloud frame (50 to 80 points).

-In this field, due to the lack of dense depth ground truth (GT), a single frame of LiDAR is expected to be used as the ground truth for training and testing.
-However, recent methods \cite{long2021radar,singh2023depth} have found that training with sparse supervision leads to severe stripe-like scanning pattern artifacts in outputs, as shown in the upper-right section of Fig. \ref{fig:visual} (a).
-The stripe-like scanning pattern artifacts mean that the depth prediction off the supervised points is completely wrong, which is unacceptable for the downstream applications.
-As a workaround, current methods focus on generating dense supervision data from the sparse data, based on multi-frame stacking or interpolation ways.
-These approaches inevitably introduce noises such as moving objects, inter-frame noises, interpolation errors, etc. As shown in Fig. \ref{fig:noise}, in the multi-frame stacked dense supervision of RadarNet \cite{singh2023depth}, there are moving object noises and inter-frame noises.
-This causes the accuracy of depth completion to drop significantly.
-For detailed experiments, refer to the supervision ablation experiment of Sec. \ref{ablation-supervision}.
+In this field, due to the lack of dense depth ground truth (GT), a single frame of sparse LiDAR is expected to be used as the ground truth for training and testing.
+However, recent methods \cite{long2021radar,singh2023depth} have found that training with such sparse supervision leads to severe stripe-like scanning pattern artifacts in outputs, as depicted in the upper-middle section of Fig. \ref{fig:visual} (a).
+These stripe-like scanning pattern artifacts signify that the depth predictions beyond the supervised points are significantly inaccurate, rendering them unsuitable for downstream applications.
+As a workaround, current methods \cite{singh2023depth,wang2018plug,ma2018sparse,gasperini2021r4dyn,lo2021depth,long2021radar} have shifted their focus towards generating dense supervision data from sparse supervision data, employing techniques such as multi-frame stacking \cite{long2021radar,gasperini2021r4dyn,singh2023depth} and interpolation \cite{lo2021depth,wang2018plug,ma2018sparse}.
+However, these approaches unavoidably introduced noises to the ground truth depth maps, such as inter-frame noises and interpolation errors.
+As shown in Fig. \ref{fig:noise}, the multi-frame stacked dense supervision employed in RadarNet \cite{singh2023depth} and RC-PDA \cite{long2021radar} results in the depth map intersections of traffic signs and background buildings due to inter-frame noises.
+This inaccurate dense supervision can inherently degrade the accuracy of current models.